🎓 Program Overview

 - gRPC-JSON transcoding: exposing gRPC services as REST/JSON endpoints for browser clients

-- Service discovery: client-side and server-side discovery patterns β .NET Aspire service discovery and Consul integration
+- Service discovery: .NET Aspire service discovery and Consul integration

-- Event sourcing with Marten: PostgreSQL-backed event store β appending events, projecting read models, and replaying history
+- Event sourcing with Marten: PostgreSQL-backed event store — appending events, projecting read models

 - Transactional outbox with MassTransit: guaranteed event publishing without dual-write inconsistency

-- Testing microservices: contract testing with PactNet, integration testing with testcontainers-dotnet, and chaos engineering basics
+- Testing microservices: contract testing with PactNet, integration testing with testcontainers-dotnet

-Microsoft's Semantic Kernel is the official AI SDK for .NET β and it positions ASP.NET Core as a first-class platform for building enterprise AI applications.
-This add-on covers integrating AI capabilities into production .NET systems using Microsoft's tooling and the broader LLM ecosystem.
+Microsoft's Semantic Kernel is the official AI SDK for .NET — positioning ASP.NET Core as a first-class platform for building enterprise AI applications.
+Integrating AI capabilities into production .NET systems with Microsoft's tooling and the broader LLM ecosystem.

-- Semantic Kernel with OpenAI and Azure OpenAI: connecting to GPT-4o via both the public API and Azure-hosted endpoints
+- Semantic Kernel with OpenAI and Azure OpenAI: connecting to GPT-4o via public API and Azure-hosted endpoints

 - Semantic Kernel with Anthropic Claude: using the Claude connector for Semantic Kernel

-- Semantic Kernel planners: automatic function orchestration β letting the LLM decide which plugins to call and in what order
+- Semantic Kernel planners: automatic function orchestration — letting the LLM decide which plugins to call

 - Streaming completions: token-by-token streaming from Semantic Kernel to SignalR clients in Angular

-- Embeddings with Semantic Kernel: generating embeddings and storing them in SQL Server or PostgreSQL with vector extensions
+- Embeddings with Semantic Kernel: generating embeddings and storing in PostgreSQL with pgvector

-- RAG pipelines in C#: document ingestion, chunking, embedding, vector storage, and retrieval β all in ASP.NET Core
+- RAG pipelines in C#: document ingestion, chunking, embedding, vector storage, and retrieval in ASP.NET Core

-- Azure AI Search: enterprise-grade vector and hybrid search with semantic ranking β the recommended vector database for Azure-hosted .NET applications
+- Azure AI Search: enterprise-grade vector and hybrid search — the recommended vector database for Azure .NET applications

-- Microsoft.Extensions.AI: the unified AI abstraction layer introduced in .NET 9, now stable in .NET 10 β provider-agnostic AI client interfaces
+- Microsoft.Extensions.AI: the unified AI abstraction layer stable in .NET 10 — provider-agnostic AI client interfaces

-- AI safety and content filtering: Azure OpenAI content filters and building application-level guardrails in ASP.NET Core
+- AI safety and content filtering: Azure OpenAI content filters and application-level guardrails in ASP.NET Core

-- ML.NET: training and serving custom machine learning models entirely within the .NET ecosystem β without Python
+- ML.NET: training and serving custom machine learning models within the .NET ecosystem — without Python

-For teams working in environments where Next.js is preferred over Angular β or students who want to offer both frontend options to clients β this add-on replaces the Angular frontend with a full Next.js 15 implementation consuming the same ASP.NET Core API.
+For teams where Next.js is preferred over Angular, or students who want to offer both frontend options to clients — this add-on replaces the Angular frontend with a full Next.js 15 implementation consuming the same ASP.NET Core API.

 - Next.js 15 App Router: server components, client components, streaming, and layouts